 I can still recite from memory the rhythmic words of Bill Martin’s Brown Bear, Brown Bear, What Do You See? and Chicka Chicka Boom Boom.
 When I watch children making snow angels, I get nostalgic for Ezra Jack Keats’ The Snowy Day.
 Saying goodnight was never the same after reading Goodnight Moon.
 The Madeline books inspired me to visit Paris and Eloise At the Plaza Hotel to venture over to the Plaza on Central Park and Fifth Avenue in my hometown of New York City.

-The characters from the books we read were our heroes and companions.
+The authors and illustrators of the books we read created characters who became our heroes and companions.
 They inspired us to challenge ourselves.
 They taught us how to share, make friends, and how to handle loss.

 Chrysanthemum by Kevin Henkes

 Chrysanthemum by Kevin Henkes was my favorite book when I was little.
 The illustrations are absolutely beautiful.
 I also loved the story of how Chrysanthemum found beauty in her differences.
 After being made fun of for her name, Chrysanthemum finds support and encouragement from her favorite teacher.
 She learns to be unique is what makes us special.

 This book was a pillar of me embracing what made me special as a child, and I still carry that lesson with me today!

 Charlotte’s Web is a story about a pig named Wilbur who is befriended by Charlotte, a spider.
 Through their love, friendship, and talents, Wilbur’s life is saved.